amitaiturkel/tweets-generater-server-and-web/README.md

 # Tweet Server with C Integration and HTML Service

-This project, known as **tweet_server**, combines two key components: a tweet generator, a server, and an HTML-based user interface.
+This project, known as **tweet_server**, combines three key components: a tweet generator, a server, and an HTML-based user interface.
 The tweet generator leverages C files within a Python environment to produce random tweets using Markov Chains.
 This README will primarily emphasize the tweet server, HTML file, and the integration of C code in Python.

 ## Table of Contents